Bogie Stations 101

-The Diablo Bogie wheel design are simple pivot mounted assemblies that rely on a rubber spring to support downward pressure on the track.
-Bogie wheels on the 500 are different than the bogie wheels on the 502/3 models.
-Lets start by talking how they are constructed.
+The Diablo Bogie Station design are simple pivot mounted assemblies that rely on a rubber spring to support downward pressure on the track.
+Bogie stations on the 500 are different than the bogie stations on the 502/3 models.
+Let’s start by talking how they are constructed.

 Mike L from Milford, New Hampshire adds: